 It’s the season of asparagus and were loading up on it as much as we can, as soon it will be over.
 Here in Greece we get plenty of the white asparagus and less of the green type and then if you are lucky, you can find wild asparagus which is thinner and slightly bitter.

-Asparagus is a good source of several vitamins and minerals but studies have shown that it has a good amount of flavonoids and high antioxidant activity.
+Asparagus is a good source of several vitamins and minerals, especially vitamin, A, K and folic acid.
+It is also a great source of both soluble and insoluble fiber.
+Studies have shown that it has a good amount of flavonoids and high antioxidant activity.

 When the season comes we enjoy this very simply, we place them in a pan, drizzle with olive oil and roast.
 That’s it.